 John joined Stride Treglown in 1988 after working for several years in Cape Town, South Africa.
-He has since been involved in all architectural sectors of the practice and his career has developed progressively culminating in his new role as Regional Director for the Bristol Office.
+He has delivered over 19 primary school across the UK and was responsible for the deployment of Stride Treglown’s very own Model Primary School.

 Tell us your biggest career influence?